-There are three request parameters which can be used to modify how that request is handled.
-The :recently-retrieved request parameter can be used to test the declarative finsts associated with the chunks in addition to the chunks' contents.
-If :recently-retrieved is specified as t then the request will only match to chunks which have a finst set for them at the time of the request.
-If :recently-retrieved is specified as nil then the request will only match to chunks which do not have a finst set for them at the time of the request, and if :recently-retrieved is specified as reset then all of the declarative finsts are removed before the request is processed.
-The :mp-value request parameter allows one to temporarily change the setting of the declarative module's :mp parameter while this request is processed.
-It can any be anything that is valid for :mp (a number or nil), and will enable or disable the mechanism as necessary given the new value.
-The :rt-value request parameter allows one to temporarily change the setting of the declarative module's :rt parameter while this request is processed.
+There are seven request parameters which can be used to modify how that request is handled.
+The recently-retrieved request parameter can be used to test the declarative finsts associated with the chunks in addition to the chunks' contents.
+If recently-retrieved is specified as t then the request will only match to chunks which have a finst set for them at the time of the request.
+If recently-retrieved is specified as nil then the request will only match to chunks which do not have a finst set for them at the time of the request, and if recently-retrieved is specified as reset then all of the declarative finsts are removed before the request is processed.